ietf-homenet-wg/simple-naming/draft-ietf-homenet-simple-naming.md

 are published.

-Homenet routers that implement advanced homenet naming may also be configured with a global domain.
-How such a domain is configured is out of scope for this document, and is described in the Advanced Homenet Naming Architecture document [advanced].
+Homenet routers that implement may also be configured with a global domain.
+Support for delegation of a global name is optional for routers that implement authoritative name service, and not recommended for routers that don't.

 In addition to the name, which defaults to 'home.arpa.', names are